-- (a) The President, or a person appointed by him, is to pray. - (b) The President is to table a list of the members of the Synod. - (c) The President may address to the Synod at a time of his choosing. - (d) The President is to table a document appointing a commissary. - (e) The President is to call the motions on the business paper appearing in relation to paragraphs (f) and (g) of this clause. - (f) The Synod is to consider any motion to declare a vacancy or vacancies among the membership of the Property Trust in accordance with the Anglican Church Property Trust Diocese of Sydney Ordinance 1965. - (g) Where required under Part 2, the Synod is to consider motions for the election of - - (i) the Secretary of Synod, - (ii) the Chair of Committee, - (iii) the Deputy Chair or Chairs of Committee, - (iv) the Committee of Elections and Qualifications, - (v) the Committee for the Order of Business, and - (vi) the Minute Reading Committee. - (h) The President is to table a list of the results of uncontested elections and declare the persons concerned elected. - (i) The minute book of the Standing Committee is to be tabled. - (j) The President is to allow members to present petitions. - (k) The President is to table a list of questions asked by members in accordance with 6.3(2)(a). - (I) The President is to invite members to give notice of motions. - (m) The President is to call the motions, including procedural motions, in the order in which they appear on the business paper in accordance with rule 4.5.
+- (a) The President, or a person appointed by him, is to read prayers. - (b) The President is to table a list of the members of the Synod. - (c) The President may address make a speech to the Synod at a time of his choosing. - (d) The President is to table a document appointing a commissary. - (e) The President is to call the motions on the business paper appearing in relation to paragraphs (f) and (g) of this clause. - (f) The Synod is to consider any motion to declare a vacancy or vacancies among the membership of the Property Trust in accordance with the Anglican Church Property Trust Diocese of Sydney Ordinance 1965. - (g) Where required under Part 2, the Synod is to consider motions for the election of - - (i) the Secretary of Synod, - (ii) the Chair of Committee, - (iii) the Deputy Chair or Chairs of Committee, - (iv) the Committee of Elections and Qualifications, - (v) the Committee for the Order of Business, and - (vi) the Minute Reading Committee. - (h) The President is to table a list of the results of uncontested elections and declare the persons concerned elected. - (i) The minute book of the Standing Committee is to be tabled.